CyberJsec47/Arduino-HED/README.md

 - **Rainfall**

-#### This readings will be sent real time via a wireless protocol to a Raspberry Pi which will then give a live display of the readings in a GUI
+#### This readings will be sent real time via a wireless protocol to a Raspberry Pi which will then give a live display of the readings in a GUI interface.

 ---

 ### Progress

-The project at its starting point consists of an Arduino UNO and a DHT11 sensor and can display the temperature in C (or F) and the humidity in %.<br>
+The project currently consists of an Arduino UNO and a DHT11 sensor and can display the temperature in C (or F) and the humidity in %.<br>
 It displays the readings on a 16x2 LCD screen in the format:<br><br>Temp: 20.0 C<br>Humidity 60.00%<br>